-If you have been directed to this procedure by a software event code, refer to the following procedure to determine the logical to physical mapping of the event then proceed to the physical hardware isolation procedures.
+If you have been directed to this procedure by a software event code, use the Monitoring > System page in the management GUI to identify the effected file module or refer to the following procedure to determine the logical to physical mapping of the event then proceed to the physical hardware isolation procedures.

-The isolation of fibre connections based on a single error event is not simple.
-As Figure 4 on page 25 shows, there are two file modules attached to the Storwize V7000 system; however, the logical host name of these systems does not map directly to the connections.
-The logical host name of the file module depends on which file module is used for initial USB key installation.
-For example, in Figure 4 on page 25 the file module on the left can have a host name of mgmt001st001 if the installation was initiated on that node or it might have a host name of mgmt002st001 if the installation was initiated on the second file module.
+The isolation of Fibre Channel connections based on a single error event is not simple.
+As Figure 3 on page 34 shows, there are two file modules attached to the control enclosure; however, the logical host name of these systems does not map directly to the connections.
+The logical host name of the file module depends on which file module is used for initial USB flash drive installation.
+For example, in Figure 3 on page 34 file module B can have a host name of mgmt001st001 if the installation was initiated on that node or it might have a host name of mgmt002st001 if the installation was initiated on the second file module.
 Each error event is reported against the logical host name where the problem occurred.

-For isolation of fibre connections, it is important with a single file module that both fibre connections go to the same port number on both the upper and lower Storwize V7000 node canisters.
+For isolation of Fibre Channel connections, it is important with a single file module that both Fibre Channel connections go to the same port number on both the upper and lower Storwize V7000 node canisters.
 Port 1 always goes to the upper canister, and port 2 goes to the lower canister.